Introduction to Social Science

 Introduction to Social Science will focus your studies on contemporary society.

 We will look at the media and how they impact on different groups in society, the changing cultures within our society and the participation and relationship society has to politics.

-The course is a 20 credit module on the pathway to a degree in social sciences.
+The course is a 20 credit module on the Pathway to a degree in Social Science.
 Study skills will be a particular focus this term so that you are confident and ready to move on to the next course on the pathway if you choose to undertake it.

 Learning and teaching

 The course will be taught weekly and there will be two Saturday Schools.
 There will be 40 contact hours.